Cardinals vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Cardinals have posted a mark of 3-3.
+- In seven games as the underdog over the last 10 matchups, the Cardinals have posted a mark of 3-4.

-- The Cardinals' record against the spread is 1-1-0 over their previous 10 games (bookmakers set spreads in two of those games).
+- The Cardinals' ATS record is 1-1-0 over their last 10 games (bookmakers set spreads in two of those games).

 Cardinals Betting Records & Stats

-- St. Louis has a record of 4-5, a 44.4% win rate, when it's set as an underdog of +140 or more by oddsmakers this season.
+- St. Louis has a record of 3-4 when it's set as an underdog of +155 or more by bookmakers this season.

-- The Cardinals have an implied victory probability of 41.7% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Cardinals have a 39.2% chance of coming away with a victory in the contest.

-- St. Louis' games have gone over the total in 68 of its 140 chances.
+- St. Louis and its opponents have hit the over in 69 of its 141 games with a total this season.

-- The Cardinals have posted a record of 2-8-0 against the spread this season.
+- The Cardinals are 2-8-0 against the spread in their 10 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!